kriptonian1/kriptonian1/README.md

 </br>

 ### About Me 🚀
-I'm a Open-Source enthusiast from India :india:
+I'm an Open-Source enthusiast from India :india: & currently I am a class 12th passout :classical_building: